sdlambert/sitepoint-phpmysql/README.md

 #PHP & MySQL intro

-This repo contains code I worked on through the a premium course on Sitepoint entitled [PHP & MySQL Web Development for Beginners][1], by Kevin Yank.
+This repo contains code I worked on through the a premium course on Sitepoint entitled [PHP & MySQL Web Development for Beginners][1], by [Kevin Yank][KY].

 ##Lesson Breakdown